-How a story of gory martyrdom gave the inspiration for the brioche from Saint-Génix
+A story of gory martyrdom and the brioche from Saint-Génix

 The little history